SpecFlowOSS/SpecFlowWiki/Configuration.md

     <tr>
         <td>feature</td>
         <td>culture name (“en-US”)</td>
-        <td>The default language of the feature files added to the project.
-            It is recommended to use specific culture names (e.g.: “en- US”) and not generic (neutral) cultures (e.g.: “en”). <br/>
+        <td>The default language of feature files added to the project.
+We recommend using specific culture names (e.g.: “en-US”) rather than generic (neutral) cultures (e.g.: “en”). <br/>
-            Default: en-US</td>
+            *Default:* en-US</td>
     </tr>
     <tr>
         <td>tool</td>
         <td>empty or culture name</td>
-        <td>Specifies the language that SpecFlow uses for messages and
-            tracing.
-Uses the default feature language if empty if supported otherwise the messages are displayed in English.
-(Currently only English is supported.)<br/>
+        <td>Specifies the language that SpecFlow uses for messages and tracing.
+Uses the default feature language if empty and that language is supported; otherwise messages are displayed in English. (*Note:* Only English is currently supported.)<br/>
-            Default: empty</td>
+            *Default:* empty</td>
     </tr>
 </table>

 #### `<bindingCulture>`

-This section can be used to define the culture for executing binding methods and for converting step arguments.
-Read more about the language settings in the [[Feature Language]] page.
+Use this section to define the culture for executing binding methods and converting step arguments.
+For more details on language settings, see [[Feature Language]].

 <table>
     <tr>